-Did you really expect to read an article like this and not see Adu’s named mentioned here?
-I mean, in 2006 he was dubbed the ‘next Messi’ on Championship Manager, but in 2015, one of his occupations was a night-club promoter for an event in Washington.
-Somehow, I think things didn’t go to plan for him.
+Did you really expect to read an article like this and not see Freddy Adu’s named mentioned here?
+I mean, in 2006 he was dubbed the ‘next Lionel Messi’ on Championship Manager, but in 2015, one of his occupations was a night-club promoter for an event in Washington.
+Somehow, things didn’t quite go to plan for him.

 Success – Christian Eriksen

-Eriksen meanwhile is at the heart of Tottenham’s attack, and is also one of those rare FM wonderkids who turned out to be a beast in real-life.
+Christian Eriksen meanwhile is at the heart of Tottenham’s attack, and is also one of those rare FM wonderkids who turned out to be a beast in real life.

 Flop – John Fleck

-Wellington Nem was a shoe-in for Fleck’s position, but given how virtually-insane he was once was, the Scot slightly edged it here.
+Wellington Nem was a shoe-in for John Fleck’s position, but given how virtually insane he was once was, the Scot slightly edged it here.
 Once dubbed the best British winger available, Fleck now plays in League 1 for Coventry, which is far-cry from winning the Premier League Young Player of the Year award back in the days of FM12.

 Success – Lucas Moura

 Lucas Moura is contentious choice here, as his move to PSG hasn’t exactly produced amazing results, but he’s still been pretty decent.
-More importantly, he didn’t flop hard like most on this list, has bags of talent left in him and still has the best part of his career ahead of him.
+More importantly, he didn’t flop hard like most on this list.
+He has bags of talent and still has the best part of his career ahead of him.

 Flop – Giovani Dos Santos

-Dos Santos was meant to be the guy you signed when you realise Messi was off the cards.
-A cheap low-risk/high-reward prospect who cost no more than £10m and easily became one of the best attacking players in FM09/FM10.
-Now of Villareal and considered to be just another decent player, it’s safe to say his career didn’t pan out like FM intended it to.
+Giovani Dos Santos was meant to be the guy you signed when you realised Lionel Messi was off the cards.
+A cheap low-risk/high-reward prospect who cost no more than £10m and easily became one of the best attacking players in FM 2009 & 2010.
+Now of Villarreal and considered to be just another decent player, it’s safe to say his career didn’t pan out like FM intended it to.